 - creating texts in spoken, written and digital forms for different purposes and audiences.

-A good example of how literacy is dynamic and critical across the curriculum is health and physical education, where reception-age students develop their word knowledge and use language to communicate effectively and interact positively with others as they work in groups or participate in team games.
+An example of how literacy is important across the curriculum is in health and physical education.
+Here, reception-age students develop their word knowledge and use language to communicate effectively and interact positively with others as they work in groups or participate in team games.

 At home, you can help your child develop literacy capability by: